professorbibaud/deathnuts.rip/README.md

-## Welcome to GitHub Pages
+## Welcome to the dank zone.

-You can use the [editor on GitHub](https://github.com/sskellner/deathnuts.rip/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is part creative-communication-method, part good-use-of-the-domain-we-already-know.

+# Important things to note:
+- This is made through Github
+- To edit it you will need a Github account (if you don't have one already I can walk you through it!)
+- Once you're all set up, you will have full control over the (deathnuts) universe.

-### Markdown
+### Markdown Guide

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is how text formatting works on Github.
 It includes conventions for

 ```markdown
 Syntax highlighted code block